techx/quill/README.md

 The Application tab takes users to their registration or confirmation form.

-### Team Registration
-Hackathons commonly allow participants to register and be admitted as a team.
-The Team tab allows users to create or join a team with other users.

 ## Quill for Admins
 Admins can view stats, look through applications, or edit settings from the Admin panel.